dquasaric/Homework2/README.md

 - JUnit 5 (for testing)

 ## Setup Instructions
-1. Ensure you have Java installed (JDK 11+ recommended).
-2. Add JavaFX libraries to your project.
+1. Add JavaFX libraries to your project.
-3. Ensure the SQLite JDBC driver is included.
+2. Ensure the SQLite JDBC driver is included.
-4. Run `DatabaseHelper.main()` to initialize the database tables.
+3. Run `DatabaseHelper.main()` to initialize the database tables.
-5. Run `JavaFXUI.main()` to launch the application.
+4. Run `JavaFXUI.main()` to launch the application.

-## Usage
-- Enter a question and click 'Add Question'.
-- Enter an answer with the respective question ID and click 'Add Answer'.
-- Click 'Accept Answer' to mark an answer as accepted.
-- Use search to find questions.
-- View all, resolved, or unresolved questions.

 ## Testing
 Run `QuestionAnswerTests.java` using JUnit 5 to validate functionality.